am-eskandari/comp2216-user-guide-project/docs/creating-charts.md

 ## Overview

-In this section, you will learn how to **[create and customize charts in Microsoft Excel](https://support.microsoft.com/en-us/office/video-create-a-chart-4d95c6a5-42d2-4cfc-aede-0ebf01d409a8)**.
-Excel charts enable you to visualize your data, making it easier to analyze trends, patterns, and relationships within your dataset.
-Mastering Excel charts can significantly enhance your data presentation and communication skills.
+Finally, you will now learn how to **[create and format charts in Microsoft Excel](https://support.microsoft.com/en-us/office/video-create-a-chart-4d95c6a5-42d2-4cfc-aede-0ebf01d409a8)**.
+Excel Chart is a great way to visualize data, and can significantly enhance your data presentation and organization.

 ## Types of Charts

-Each chart type serves a specific purpose and can be used to display different types of data.
-Excel offers a variety of chart types to help you represent your data in the most meaningful way.
-Some common chart types include:
+Each chart type serves a specific purpose and can display various types of data.
+Excel provides a number of chart types to provide better visuals for your spreadsheet.
+Some of these include:

 - Column Chart
 - Bar Chart